yasrig/yasrig/README.md

-- 👋 Hi, I’m Yasmine!
+- 👋 Hi, I’m Yasmine.
 - 👀 I’m interested in software and hardware projects.
 - 🌱 I’m currently learning Python and JavaScript.

 I am in University doing my undergraduate, and plan to use GitHub to showcase my projects.

-Thanks for looking,
+Thanks for looking!!
-Yas